amazon-archives/aws-full-stack-template/extensions/search-api/README.md

 ## Additions, forks, and contributions

-We are excited that you are interested in using  AWS Full-Stack Template!
+We are excited that you are interested in using [AWS Full-Stack Template](https://github.com/awslabs/aws-full-stack-template) and some of these extensions!
 This is a great place to start if you are just beginning with AWS and want to get a functional application up and running.
 It is equally useful if you are looking for a sample full-stack application to fork off of and build your own custom application.
 We encourage developer participation via contributions and suggested additions.
 Of course you are welcome to create your own version!
 Please see the [contributing guidelines](https://github.com/awslabs/aws-full-stack-template/blob/master/CONTRIBUTING.md) for more information.

-For just one example of how you can build on top of this, check out **[AWS Bookstore Demo App](https://github.com/aws-samples/aws-bookstore-demo-app)** which was built on top of AWS Full-Stack Template and the Search API extension.
+For just one example of how you can build on top of this, check out [AWS Bookstore Demo App](https://github.com/aws-samples/aws-bookstore-demo-app), which was built on top of AWS Full-Stack Template and the [Search API extension](https://github.com/awslabs/aws-full-stack-template/tree/master/extensions/search-api).